Single-path Bit Sharing for Automatic Loss-aware Model Compression: Introduction

 Deep neural networks (DNNs)~\cite{lecun1989backpropagation} have achieved great success in many challenging computer vision tasks, including image classification~\cite{krizhevsky2012imagenet,he2016deep,gao2021res2net}, object detection~\cite{ren2016faster,lin2017focal,tian2019fcos}, image generation~\cite{goodfellow2014generative,guo2019auto,cao2020lcc}, and video analysis~\cite{simonyan2014two,wang2016temporal,zeng2019breaking}. \jing{However, a deep model usually has a large number of parameters and consumes enormous computational resources, which presents great obstacles for many applications, especially on resource-constraint devices, such as smartphones.} To reduce the number of parameters and computational overhead, many methods~\cite{he2019filter,zhou2016dorefa,zhuang2018discrimination} have been proposed to perform model compression by removing the redundancy while maintaining the performance.

 \jing{In recent years, we have witnessed the remarkable progress of model compression methods.} Specifically, network pruning~\cite{he2017channel, he2019filter} removes the uninformative modules and network quantization~\cite{zhou2016dorefa, hubara2016binarized} maps the full-precision values to low-precision ones.
-To obtain a highly compact model, \jing{most methods~\cite{han2016deep,LouizosUW17,ye2018unified} first perform pruning and then conduct quantization based on the pruned model. } \jing{ However, performing pruning and quantization separately ignores that they would affect each other, which may lead to sub-optimal performance. } \jing{To address this issue, performing pruning and quantization jointly is essential and urgent in many applications but may pose several new challenges. }
+To obtain a highly compact model, \jing{most methods~\cite{han2016deep,LouizosUW17,ye2018unified} first perform pruning and then conduct quantization based on the pruned model.} \jingr{However, performing pruning and quantization {separately may lead to suboptimal performance as it ignores that the two procedures often affect each other.}} \jingr{Therefore, it is essential and urgent to perform pruning and quantization jointly in practical applications, which, however, is nontrivial and may incur some new challenges.}

-First, finding the optimal trade-off between pruning and quantization is non-trivial since they would affect each other.
-For example, if a model is under-pruned, we can apply aggressive network quantization to the pruned model to achieve a high compression ratio. \jing{In contrast, if a model is over-pruned, the resulting model is more sensitive to the quantization noise.
+First, finding the optimal trade-off between pruning and quantization is non-trivial \jingrs{as they would affect each other.} For example, if a model is under-pruned, we can apply aggressive network quantization to the pruned model to achieve a high compression ratio. \jing{In contrast, if a model is over-pruned, the resulting model is more sensitive to the quantization noise.
 In this case, the quantization bitwidth of the pruned model has to be high to preserve the performance.}

-Second, to achieve better performance, one may assign different configurations (\eg, pruning rates and bitwidths) according to the layer’s contribution to the accuracy and efﬁciency of a network.
+Second, to achieve better performance, one may assign different configurations \jingr{(\ie, pruning rates and bitwidths)} according to the layer’s contribution to the accuracy and efﬁciency of a network.
 However, the search space of model compression grows exponentially with the increasing number of compression configurations.
 To handle this, existing differentiable methods~\cite{wu2018mixed,cai2020rethinking} explore the exponential search space using gradient-based optimization.
-As shown in Figure~\ref{fig:diagram_multi_path}, these methods first construct a multi-path \jing{candidate} network wherein each candidate compression configuration is maintained as a separate path.
+As shown in Fig.~\ref{fig:diagram_multi_path}, these methods first construct a multi-path \jing{network} where each path denotes a candidate compression configuration.
 Then, the optimal path is selected during training.
-However, when the search space becomes large, the multi-path scheme leads to a huge amount of parameters and high computational cost. \jing{Due to the parameter explosion, the optimization of the candidate network would be challenging.}
+However, when the search space becomes large, the multi-path scheme \jingr{will lead to} a huge amount of parameters and \jingr{incur high computation cost}. \jingr{As a result, the optimization of the compressed network could be very challenging due to the parameter explosion.}